 - transparency of scientific methods, assumptions and data

-Water Underground was started by and is currently led by Tom Gleeson.
+Water Underground was started by Tom Gleeson who is now the executive editor, while editor Xander Huggins manages the blog day-to-day.
 The blog is hosted on both the EGU Blogs and the AGU blogosphere since October 2016.
-We encourage discussion as comments to posts or submissions to email@example.com.
+We encourage discussion as comments to posts or submissions to firstname.lastname@example.org.
 We all write peer-reviewed articles and are also inspired to write more informally to a broader audience.
 We have re-posted to other blogs and encourage re-posting with permission.
 While contributors generally agree with what this blog is about, anything written is the authors’ ideas and opinions and does not represent the whole.
 We don’t get paid to write blog posts (just in case you were wondering!) so what we write are not the ideas or opinions of our respective employers.
 Some of what we write may be political, and posts may have conflicting opinions since we want to encourage discussion or debate of a particular issue.

 Frequent contributors include: